Ramanathan20032/Netflix-GPT/README.md

 - Make an API call for playing video on banner and store it in redux
 - embedded the youtube with the corresponding key

+- Integrated details API to get the info of the movie with dynamic movieID